-An ordinance will be used for this purpose, chosen because it is the most feasible way for the city to implement post-construction requirement.
+An ordinance will be used to require post-construction runoff controls, chosen because it is the most feasible way for the city to implement post-construction requirement.
 The same ordinance will encompass illicit discharge, construction, and post construction requirements.
+Additional standards and guidance on city standards will be included in a packet/handbook for educating contractors and developers on the practices and city standards.

-A description of how long-term operation and maintenance of the selected BMPs will be ensured: Long term operation and maintenance will be ensured through conditions that will be set forth in development agreements.
+Long term operation and maintenance will be ensured through conditions that will be set forth in development agreements.